club-eh/ctf-2023-challenges/README.md

 ## Description

-Meant to be deployed using [sudoBash418's challenge toolkit](https://github.com/club-eh/ctf-challenge-toolkit).
+This repo is meant to be deployed to a CTFd instance using [sudoBash418's ctf-challenge-toolkit](https://github.com/club-eh/ctf-challenge-toolkit).

+We used a modified version of CTFd during the event, which can be found [here](https://github.com/club-eh/CTFd/tree/ctf-2023-deploy).
+Our CTFd theme can be found [here](https://github.com/club-eh/ctfd-theme/tree/hackers-odyssey).

+The infrastructure used to host our CTF can be found [here](https://github.com/club-eh/ctf-2023-infrastructure).

 ### Flag Format